modir/laminas-book/docs/validators.md

 `isValid()` method returns boolean `true`.
 If the `$value` fails validation, then this method returns `false`.

+!!! note
-> A concrete validator class implementing the @`ValidatorInterface`[Laminas\Validator\ValidatorInterface] interface may have additional methods.
+    A concrete validator class implementing the @`ValidatorInterface`[Laminas\Validator\ValidatorInterface] interface may have additional methods.
-> For example, many validator classes have methods allowing to configure the validator (set validation options).
+    For example, many validator classes have methods allowing to configure the validator (set validation options).

 ## Standard Validators Overview